joepetrini/dayuntil/README.md

 dayuntil
 ========

-Bottle app for days until a date
+Flask app for days until a date.

+Support for dynamic dates and holidays, and data driven events